211101-java-react-enterprise/william_nelson_p0/project-0.md

 ### User Stories
 As a user, I can:
-- [ ] register a new user account with the system (must be secured with a password)
+- [Y] register a new user account with the system (must be secured with a password)
-- [ ] login with my existing credentials
+- [Y] login with my existing credentials
-- [ ] create at least one account
+- [Y] create at least one account
-- [ ] deposit funds into an account (use doubles, not ints)
+- [Y] deposit funds into an account (use doubles, not ints)
-- [ ] withdraw funds from an account (no overdrafting!)
+- [Y] withdraw funds from an account (no overdrafting!)
-- [ ] view the balance of my account(s) (all balance displays must be in proper currency format)
+- [Y] view the balance of my account(s) (all balance displays must be in proper currency format)

 ### Suggested Bonus User Stories
 As a user I can:
 - [ ] view the transaction history for an account
-- [ ] create multiple accounts per user (checking, savings, etc.)
+- [Y] create multiple accounts per user (checking, savings, etc.)
 - [ ] share a joint account with another user
 - [ ] transfer money between accounts